ElinaFF/PICO/splits.md

 This tab is used to define all the parameters affecting the samples : the matrices, the classes, the pairing, the number of splits, etc.

-This step exists in the pipeline mainly because of the nature of metabolomic data, or more generally biological data : it has few samples, but hundreds or thousands of features per sample.
+This step exists in the pipeline mainly because of the nature of omics data, or more generally biological data : it has few samples, but hundreds or thousands of features per sample.
 This situation is called *fat data*, as opposed to *big data* where there is tens of thousands of samples to learn from and each of them is of a reasonable size.
 See more below in the Splits section.

 * toc